microsoft/MixingBoard/README.md

 * **Bing Search API**: open an account and/or try for free on [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/bing-web-search-api/).
 Once you obtained the key, please put it in `args/api.tsv`.
 You can also try other search engine, however we currently only support Bing Search v7.0 in `src/knowledge.py`.
 * **Text-to-Speech**: open an account and/or try for free on [Azure Cognitive Services](https://azure.microsoft.com/en-us/services/cognitive-services/text-to-speech/).
 Once you obtained the key, please put it in `args/api.tsv`.

-Finally, Please implement your own `pick_tokens` function in `src/todo.py`.
+Finally, Please implement your own `pick_tokens` function in `src/todo.py` (see [Disclaimer](#Disclaimer)).
 This function is used to pick tokens for a generation time step given predicted token probability distribution.
 Many choices are available, e.g. greedy, top-k, top-p, or sampling.

 # Modules